 WEAPONS: Any legal weapon for big game, as defined in the Navajo Nation Hunting and Trapping Regulation booklet.
-All hunters making a kill are required to submit teeth, a photo, and check sheet along with the survey card in accordance to the Survey Card Deadline.
+All hunters making a kill are required to submit teeth, a photo, and check sheet/hunt report within thirty (30) days of the end of the hunt.
 Failure to do so will result in the hunter being ineligible for any big game hunts the following season.
 Baiting is not allowed.
 Dogs may be used for pursuit as long as the permit holder is present.
 Cubs and sows with cubs may not be taken.